Tag Archives: Johnny flynn

 The film, written and directed by Kate Barker-Froyland starts with a 19 year-old musician played by Ben Rosenfield getting hit by a car.
 His sister (Anne Hathaway), in trying to do everything she can to help end his comatose state, starts a relationship with his favourite musician, James Forrester (Johnny Flynn).

-I enjoyed the sibling relationship aspect of the story most.
-Lastly, ‘In April’ and ‘Little Yellow Dress’ are my favourite tracks from the soundtrack.
+Lastly, ‘In April’ and ‘Little Yellow Dress’ are my favourite songs on the soundtrack.
+Watch it if you’re curious.

 G